 Another great real estate investing tool is DealMachine.
 It’s pretty cool technology: with your phone, you snap a photo of a property, and the app immediately supplies the owner’s name, mailing address, mortgage balance, and other contact information.

 Even better, with one click you can have DealMachine send a postcard to the owner, with your contact information and template letter.

-A third tool to analyze properties and rental markets is Mashvisor (use that link for a 25% off coupon).
+A fourth tool to analyze properties and rental markets is Mashvisor (use that link for a 25% off coupon).
 Mashvisor displays both long-term market rents and Airbnb revenue for a potential neighborhood or property, along with other data to help you find the perfect neighborhood and property whether you’re looking for a long-term or short-term rental property.